webhintio/hint/docs/contributor-guide/how to/common-rule-scenarios.md

 ## Reporting an error if not run

-Sometimes what a rule checks is mandatory, and if it does not have the change to test it, it should fail.
+Sometimes what a rule checks is mandatory, and if it does not have the chance to test it, it should fail.
 These are the types of rules that enforce certain things to be used in a certain way, and if included, in order for the rule to pass, the expectation should be that the thing the rule checks for should exist and be valid/used